R-JG/mast/shrub/README.md

 #### Implementing forms

 There are two ways to implement forms in %mast.
-You can either use a %mast `return` attribute to return the values of inputs on event, or you can use the typical `<form>` element API.

-To make use of the form API, just add a "/submit/..." `event` attribute on your form element to add a submit event listener.
-If you do this, your shrub will receive a `ui-event` poke on form submit, and the value of each input in the form will be included in the data map of the event poke with each input's `name` attribute as its key.
+You can either use a %mast `return` attribute to return the values of inputs on event, or you can simply add a "/submit/..." `event` attribute on your form element, and the value of each input in the form will be included in the data map of the event poke with each input's `name` attribute as its key.

 For example, in your Sail you can implement a form like this: